Terms and conditions

 It's important to know where you stand here.
 The account holder (that's the bill payer) is responsible for ensuring that their internet connection is used safely and legally, within the guidelines of the Acceptable Use Policy.
 They're also responsible for making sure that any computers connected to their broadband account are secured and that their connection is only used with their permission.

-To help protect your computer, it's a good idea to secure your wireless connection and install up-to-date security software, like PCguard, on any computer that accesses the internet in your household.
+To help protect your computer, it's a good idea to secure your wireless connection and install up-to-date security software on any computer that accesses the internet in your household.
 This will help limit any unauthorised activity on your account and keep your personal details safe.